MP 14x8/4x3 / N38 - neodymium magnet

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Significant importance in advanced technologically fields – are used in computer drives, electric motors, medical equipment and other highly developed apparatuses.
+- Significant importance in advanced technologically fields – find application in hard drives, electric motors, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets: